pagerange/validate_canadian_sin/README.md

 This small script adds a validator for the Canadian SIN to the jQuery.validate plugin.
 Also included are version in plain javascript and PHP.

+The jQuery Validate plugin can be found here: https://jqueryvalidation.org/

 ## Instructions

 ### For jQuery.validate plugin